 • Rural Interprofessional Faculty Development Initiative (RIFDI) provides training for residency proctors, enabling them to better train, mentor, and monitor residents serving rural areas.

-• VA-ECHO Expansion in Specialty Care provides live, virtual, case-based learning to a wide variety of clinical team members in over 20 medical specialty areas, including nephrology, pain management, pulmonology, diabetes/endocrinology and COVID-19.
+• VA-ECHO Expansion in Specialty Care provides live/virtual, case-based learning to a wide variety of clinical team members in over 20 medical specialty areas, including nephrology, pain management, pulmonology, diabetes/endocrinology, and the coronavirus.

 • Virtual Care Integration seeks to instruct and coach primary care staff in population health outreach and chronic disease management aligned with virtual technologies, tools, and other innovative designs to reach the most rural Veterans.